BOARD OF DIRECTORS

 Graham is uniquely qualified for this role and merger of polar tourism and training and assessment.
 Graham has been assessing outdoor skills and teaching people how-to-teach for over 35 years and believes fully in the value of engaged testing.

 He has a worked in training and assessment programs around the world as a developer, assessor and licensed trainer.
-Currently he works free-lance as an Expedition Leader in the polar regions, runs the day to day operations of the PTGA and with the Leadership School at Wharton Business School and Tai Poutini Polytechnic developing their ‘expedition model’ of leadership training.
+Currently he works free-lance as an Expedition Leader in the polar regions, runs the day to day operations of the PTGA and with the Leadership School at Wharton Business School developing their expedition model of leadership training.

 - Senior Assessor and Senior Polar Guide